byousri/Kesako-Play-Demo/README.markdown

 > There is no need to *install* Play as such, although you might want to add the download's directory to your `PATH`, so you can execute the `$PLAY_HOME/play` commmand directly.
 On my machine, though, it's just as easy to just type `~/Downloads/play-1.2.4/play` for this kind of demo.

-**Execute** `play new tasks`
+**Execute** `play new kesakos`

-    ~ What is the application name? tasks
+    ~ What is the application name? kesakos

-> A task list application is an easy example for people to understand, but it is more fun to pick an example that is more familiar and relevant to your audience, such as 'customers' or 'cocktails'.
+> A kesako list application is an easy example for people to understand, but it is more fun to pick an example that is more familiar and relevant to your audience, such as 'customers' or 'cocktails'.

-**Execute** `find tasks -type f` (optional) - List the generated files
+**Execute** `find kesakos -type f` (optional) - List the generated files

 > It is crucial to note that Play has not generated a lot of code here; the files are minimal stubs that you will only add to, rather than a lot of generated code that you will have to delete.

-**Execute** `play run tasks` - Start the Play server runtime to run the application.
+**Execute** `play run kesakos` - Start the Play server runtime to run the application.

 > Depending on what you are used to, start-up time may seem extremely short.